Benefits Of Talking To Yourself And How To Do It Right To Master a Language

-But seriously - we definitely take our ability to talk to ourselves for granted.
-I actually tried to google "talking to yourself" in some languages.
+But seriously - we take our ability to talk to ourselves for granted.
+I tried to google "talking to yourself" in some languages.
 The result?
-Usually people are trying to make sure that they don't suffer from schizophrenia.
+Usually, people are trying to make sure that they don't have schizophrenia.

-Every time, every bloody time, when I mention to somebody that I love talking to myself out loud, they give me this weird look.
-They probably think that I put on my trenchcoat, get on the bus, sit near some nice, old lady and rub myself while blurting out some incomprehensible words.
+Every time, every damn time, when I mention to somebody that I love talking to myself out loud, they give me this weird look.
+They probably think that I put on my trench coat, get on the bus, sit near some nice old lady, and rub myself while blurting out some incomprehensible words.

 That's a grave misunderstanding.
-If used the right way, "self-talk” as psychologists refer to it, can be a very effective tool in your mental arsenal.
+If used the right way, "self-talk," as psychologists refer to it, can be a handy tool in your mental arsenal.
 It can, I kid you not, improve almost every area of your life.

-So no more shameful hiding in the shadows.
-Embrace your inner voices and let me walk you through the advantages of self talk!
+No more shameful hiding in the shadows.
+Embrace your inner voices, and let me walk you through the benefits of talking to yourself!

-So what does the research say about talking to yourself?
+What does the research say about the benefits of talking to yourself?

 Research from the University of Michigan found that those who worked through their stress about giving a speech about their qualifications using "you" rather than "I" performed better and were less tormented by anxiety and self-doubt.